Advanced Nuclear Power Reactors

 Both GE Hitachi and Toshiba in 2010 submitted separate applications to renew the US design certification for their respective versions of the ABWR (Toshiba's incorporating design changes already submitted to the NRC in connection with the South Texas Project combined construction and operating licence application).
 The Japanese version of it differs in allowing modular construction, so is not identical to that licensed in the USA.
 In mid-2016 Toshiba withdrew its design certification renewal application, and in August 2017 GE Hitachi put its review by the NRC on hold.

-Separate from the NRC process and beyond its immediate requirements, the US nuclear industry selected one standardised design in each category – the large ABWR and the medium-sized AP600, for detailed first-of-a-kind engineering (FOAKE) work.
+Separate from the NRC process and beyond its immediate requirements, the US nuclear industry selected one standardized design in each category – the large ABWR and the medium-sized AP600, for detailed first-of-a-kind engineering (FOAKE) work.
 The US$ 200 million program was half funded by DOE and meant that prospective buyers then had fuller information on construction costs and schedules.

 The 1100 MWe-class Westinghouse AP1000, scaled-up from the AP600, received final design certification from the NRC in December 2005 – the first Generation III+ type to do so.
 It represented the culmination of a 1300 man-year and $440 million design and testing program.
-In May 2007 Westinghouse applied for UK generic design assessment (GDA, pre-licensing approval) based on the NRC design certification, and expressing its policy of global standardisation.
+In May 2007 Westinghouse applied for UK generic design assessment (GDA, pre-licensing approval) based on the NRC design certification, and expressing its policy of global standardization.
 The application was supported by European utilities, and was granted in 2017.

 Overnight capital costs were projected to be very competitive with older designs, and modular design is expected to reduce construction time eventually to 36 months.
 The AP1000 generating costs are also expected to be very competitive and it has a 60-year operating life.
 It is being built in China (four units under construction, with many more to follow) and in the USA (initially four units at two sites).
 It is planned for building in the UK.
 It is capable of running on a full MOX core if required.